Call Today: (800) 976-4904

-The State of South Carolina is not a franchise registration state but is a franchise filing state.
-South Carolina has enacted Business Opportunity Laws that apply to the sale of franchises, and before offering or selling a franchise in the state, you must first determine whether or not your franchise system maintains a registered trademark.
+South Carolina is not a franchise registration but is a franchise filing state.
+South Carolina's Business Opportunity Laws apply to the sale of franchises and requires a state filing for franchisors that do not maintain registered trademarks.
 If your system maintains a registered trademark, then you may be exempt from South Carolina’s Business Opportunity Laws and the only recommended filing with the State is a notice to the South Carolina Secretary of State where you advise of your intention to offer or sell franchises in the state and you request a “no action letter” exempting your franchise offering from South Carolina’s business opportunity requirements.
 If you do not have a registered mark, in addition to your FDD disclosure obligations, you may also be required to register your franchise offering as a South Carolina business opportunity.

 The franchise notice requirement is triggered by South Carolina’s Business Opportunity Sales Act.
 Under this act, the term “business opportunity” is broadly defined and, in many instances, includes franchise offerings.
 However, franchisors with a federal- or state-registered trademark may claim exemption from South Carolina’s Business Opportunity Sales Act.
 But to ensure compliance, filing notice with the South Carolina Secretary of State is the proper course of action.